intermine/im-docs/docs/database/data-sources/id-resolvers.rst

 ==================================

 The ID resolver uses the files in the specified directory to create a large map.
-The key for the map is the unique identifier (the MOD ID, in this case, MGI: ID).
+The key for the map is the unique identifier (the MOD ID, for example the MGI:, RGD, FBgn, ZFIN: identifiers).
 The values in the map are all the symbols, old identifiers, dbxrefs (e.g. Ensembl).

 ======================= ==============================================
 unique gene identifier  symbol, name, ensembl ID ...